DanielHalachev/PrioritAIzeMe/README.md

 - `sentiment` works for English by default.
 Sentiment analysis could be improved for other languages:
   - by first running a model, which determines the language description and then running `sentiment` for the discovered language
   - by using a neural model, which is language-agnostic.
 This would increase third-party dependencies and that's why I avoided this option.
+- a complete task prioritization algorithm could be developed.
+A Naive Bayes Classifier, Decision Tree or Neural Network are suitable choices.
+They could be trained on accumulated historical user data (manual prioritization user choices).
-- `OpenID Connect` Authentication and Authorization - offers standardized and superior security to regular `JWT`s, as well as third-party integration by means of:
+- `OpenID Connect` Authentication and Authorization - offers standardized and superior security to regular `JWT`s, as well as third-party integration (with Google, Todoist, etc.) by means of:
   - ID Token
   - Access Token
   - Refresh Token
-- more detailed API documentation (more Swagger annotations)
+- even more detailed API documentation (more Swagger annotations)
-- more rigorous testing
+- even more rigorous testing